kibook/s1kd-tools/s1kd-instance/README.md

 filtering can be applied such that the instance will be applicable to both A and C, but not B. This is done by specifying a property multiple times in the applicability definition arguments.
 For example:

-    $ s1kd-instance -A -Y "A or C" ... attr:prodattr=A attr:prodattr=C
+    $ s1kd-instance -A -Y "A or C" -s attr:prodattr=A -s attr:prodattr=C ...

 This would produce the following in the instance: